Coastal cycle ride

 The roughly 12 mile run between Brighton and Worthing, passing through Lancing and Shoreham Harbour proved my favourite as it’s mostly all seaside cycle path, there’s plenty to look at and some good cafe stops.

-So, with the swanky new public hire bikes just arrived on the coast, the weather not turned properly cold yet and half term on the horizon (it’s a relatively family friendly route).
+So, with the swanky new public hire bikes just arrived on the coast.
 I thought I’d share the highlights with you.

 This is a stretch of National Cycle Route 2 fact fans.
 Because of the direction of the prevailing wind, and the fact there’s a slight but lengthy uphill part of the way, if it’s a blowy day Brighton to Worthing can be a bit of a slog.
 It’s far nicer to do the route starting from Worthing direction but you can choose to join it by train at Worthing, Lancing, Shoreham, Hove or Brighton.